rcmckee/Document-Classification/README.md

 Additionally, the US Patent office could reduce costs and turnaround time by utilizing the automated model.

 ### How I will present my work
 I plan to have a classification web app to be used by friends in the legal industry.
+Visualizations may include word clouds showing the important words in different classes to give information as to what to include to ensure the patent application gets to the art unit the patent attorney wants.
 It would be for demonstration purposes only until I could ensure no data is recorded and no data is able to be read by anyone other than the lawyer.
 This is due to issues of client confidentiality and issues relating to publication date of inventions.
 These issues require a lot of text to explain, but the summary is: the lawyer doesn't want to risk losing their license or losing any pantent rights for their client.

 ### Data sources
 1) USPTO